Getting Started

 Next an instance of the Button object is created.
 Note that if you are using a javascript UI library that also has an object named ‘Button’ then you will need to use the full namespace for the Breakout button to avoid any naming conflicts (BO.io.Button).
 The Button object takes 3 parameters: A reference to the IOBoard, a reference to the Pin the button is attached to, and the button mode.
 The default mode is Button.PULL_DOWN.
 Other modes are Button.PULL_UP and Button.INTERNAL_PULL_UP.
 Which one you use depends on how you have wired the physical button to your I/O board.
 If the other end of the resistor connected to the button is connected to ground, then the mode is PULL_DOWN, if the other end is connected to power, then the mode is PULL_UP and if a resistor is not used, the mode is INTERNAL_PULL_UP.

-var button = new Button(arduino, arduino.getDigitalPin(2), Button.PULL_DOWN);
+var button01 = new Button(ard, ard.getDigitalPin(2), Button.PULL_DOWN);

-function onPress(evt) {
+function onButtonPress(event) {

 // get a reference to the button object that fired the event

-var btn = evt.target;
+var btn = event.target;

-$('#state').html("Button " + btn.pinNumber + " state: Pressed");
+$('#button').html("button: pin = " + btn.pinNumber + " pressed");

 }

-function onRelease(evt) {
+function onButtonRelease(event) {

 // get a reference to the button object that fired the event

-var btn = evt.target;
+var btn = event.target;

-$('#state').html("Button " + btn.pinNumber + " state: Released");
+$('#button').html("button: pin = " + btn.pinNumber + " released");

 }